LukaGroff/threat-hunting-scenario-lurker/README.md

  # 🎯 Threat-Hunting-Scenario-Lurker

  📖 Scenario

 The last incident was supposed to be over.
 One machine compromised, the attacker cut off before they could spread — or so we were told.

 But something doesn’t sit right.

 A new device started acting strangely.
 At first glance, it mirrored the earlier compromise: same tools, same timing, same surgical precision.
 Only this time, the logs were cleaner.
 Too clean.
 And yet, traces remained — scattered like breadcrumbs that weren’t meant to be found, or perhaps were meant to be followed.

 Someone wants us to see this.

 What if the first breach was a smokescreen?
 A proof of concept?
 What if this is the real operation?

 Some say it’s just a red team op.
 Others whisper it’s something more — a buried framework that’s been lying dormant, waiting for its second trigger.

 You’ve been given full access.
 But not the full story.

 🎯 Your job is simple: Prove what really happened.

 🧭 Follow the signs.
 Trust the data.
 Question everything.

 Good luck, hunter.

+##Starting Point

+Before you officially begin the flags, you must first determine where to start hunting.
+Identify where to start hunting with the following intel given:
+1. Days active 2-3 days
+2. Executions from Temp folder
+3. 15th of June

+Identify the first machine to look at*

+Query used:
+DeviceProcessEvents
+| where Timestamp between (datetime(2025-06-12T00:00:00Z) .. datetime(2025-06-19T00:00:00Z))
+| where FolderPath contains "Temp"
+| summarize FirstSeen=min(Timestamp), LastSeen=max(Timestamp), Count=count() by DeviceName
+| project DeviceName, FirstSeen, LastSeen, ActiveDays = datetime_diff("day", LastSeen, FirstSeen), Count
+| where ActiveDays >= 1 and ActiveDays <= 3
+| order by FirstSeen asc

+**Thought process:** Since the hint was 15th of June, my actual time is different, so I had to look for a machine on 15th of June UTC time.
+I extended the First seen timestamp to exclude the machines that were there before the 15th of June, I then checked the names and the first and last seen dates, and it led me to either michaelvm or employee- 1257.
+The rest were the usual names I am used to seeing in the logs.

+**Answer: michaelvm**

 🚩 Flag-by-Flag Breakdown
 🟩 Flag 1 – Initial PowerShell Execution Detection